RunesRepoHub/CnC-WebGUI/README.md

 This will be built based on a homemade docker stack, which includes Nginx for WebGUI and MySQL for database.

-CnC WebGUI Managed will be made in HTML, CSS and Javascript.
+CnC WebGUI Managed will be made in HTML, Php, CSS and Javascript.
 CnC Monitor Agent will be made in bash, with either cron or systemctl as run-timer.

 #### Remote Management